 Lifelinesupport has more information.
 You can call your local telephone company to determine eligibility, or call the Department of Telecommunications and Cable with questions at (800) 392-6066.

-It's fairly easy to apply.
-If you receive fuel assistance, the community action program or agency that handles your fuel assistance application will usually contact the utility for you, or will help you apply.
+If you receive fuel assistance, the community action program or agency that handles your fuel assistance application may contact the utility for you, or will help you apply.

 Yes.
 If you get fuel assistance, the fuel assistance agency often tells the utility or telephone company that you are receiving fuel assistance and are eligible for the discount rate.
 But this does not always happen.
-So, you should call the company to find out whether you are receiving the discount.
+So, call the company to find out if you are getting the discount.

 - For telephone service, ask whether you are on the Lifeline rate.